DARCOS-DZ/el-moadin-pi/README.md

 what is the offset time of this mosque ? : 1
 ```

-*   Home Assistant Address: The user needs to input the address of the Home Assistant instance they want to use to control the app.
+*   Home Assistant Address: The user needs to input the address of the Home Assistant instance they want to use to control the app [(see here)](https://github.com/DARCOS-DZ/el-moadin-pi/blob/master/TUTO.md#step-2).

 ```plaintext
 what is the homeassistant address of this mosque ? : http://localhost:8123
 ```

 *   Home Assistant Token: The user needs to input the authentication token of the Home Assistant instance they want to use to control the app.
-They can get this value from the user profile section of the Home Assistant web interface.
+They can get this value from the user profile section of the Home Assistant web interface [(see here)](https://github.com/DARCOS-DZ/el-moadin-pi/blob/master/TUTO.md#step-2).

 ```plaintext
 what is the home assistant token of this mosque ? : abcdefghijklmnopqrstuvwxyz0123456789
 ```

 *   Home Assistant Entity ID of the Switch: The user needs to input the entity ID of the Home Assistant switch they want to use to control the app.
-They can get this value from the entity registry section of the Home Assistant web interface.
+They can get this value from the entity registry section of the Home Assistant web interface [(see here)](https://github.com/DARCOS-DZ/el-moadin-pi/blob/master/TUTO.md#step-4).

 ```plaintext
 what is the entity id of the switch of this mosque ? : switch.mosque_speaker